(East Hampton, Connecticut, October 4, 1895 – Waterbury, Connecticut, October 9, 1976).1

 Bevin attended Princeton (class of 1917); he graduated from Princeton ground school August 25, 1917, as did his brother, Allen William Bevin, who went on to fly Capronis in Italy.3

-Having, along with other members of his Princeton ground school class, signed up to go to Italy for advanced training, Bevin set sail September 18, 1917, from New York on the Carmania as one of the 150 cadets of the “Italian” or “Second Oxford Detachment.”
+Having, along with other members of his Princeton ground school class, signed up to go to Italy for advanced training, Bevin set sail September 18, 1917, from New York on the Carmania as one of the 150 men of the “Italian” or “Second Oxford Detachment.”
 After a stopover at Halifax to join a convoy for the Atlantic crossing, the Carmania had an uneventful voyage and docked at Liverpool on October 2, 1917.
-The cadets there learned that they were to proceed not to Italy, but to Oxford.
+The men there learned that they were to proceed not to Italy, but to Oxford.

 On returning to the U.S., Bevin studied architecture, receiving a degree from the University of Pennsylvania in 1922 and going on to a distinguished career as an architect.11